-In accordance with guidelines set forth by the Centers for Medicare & Medicaid Services, all volunteers must wear a mask when indoors and show proof of full vaccination for COVID-19.
+In accordance with guidelines set forth by the Centers for Medicare & Medicaid Services, all volunteers working directly with our children must show proof of full vaccination for COVID-19.

 Volunteers must check in at the front office and remain in designated visitation areas at all times.